 Roy Lichtenstein: A Look at His Pop Works and His Jewish Identity

 Do humor and art intersect?
 The Pop works of American artist Roy Lichtenstein recreated a whole new look for what defined painting in the 1960s.
 His sense of humor, his ordered approach to painting, and his appropriations of modern masters are some of the renowned qualities of Lichtenstein’s work.
-In this session we will explore how he redefined the concept of painting and how and why he interjected humor in his work.
+In this session we will explore how he redefined the concept of painting.
 We will discuss his recasting of the large brushstrokes of the Abstract Expressionists as well as his canvases and sculptures inspired by Monet, Van Gogh, and Picasso.
 The presentation will end with his works in Israel and their relation to his Jewish identity.
 Dr. Salus actually knew Roy Lichtenstein, and he painted her portrait!
 If you want in on Dr. Salus' biographical insights on Lichtenstein, join our dialogue!

 Faith Ringgold: A Black Artist Who Addresses Social Issues for Change